graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Built-in Scalars**

 GraphQL provides a basic set of well-defined Scalar types.
-A GraphQL server should support all of these types, and a GraphQL server which provide a type by these names must adhere to the behavior described below.
+A GraphQL server should support all of these types, and a GraphQL server which provides a type by these names must adhere to the behavior described for that type.

 #### Int